Information for U.S. Citizens in Russia – Travel Options Out of Russia

 Visa Required for Russian Citizens

-Estonia: As of September 19, 2022 the Estonian government will not allow Russian citizens with short-term Schengen visas to enter Estonia for tourism, sports, or culture.
-The entry restrictions do not apply to Russian citizens who are long-term residents of Estonia or to individuals traveling to Estonia to visit family members, workers involved in transportation of goods and passengers, and in certain humanitarian circumstances.
-The Estonian Police and Border Guard website provides more information.
+Estonia: AThe Estonian government will not allow Russian citizens with short-term Schengen visas to enter Estonia for tourism, sports, or culture.
+The entry restrictions do not apply to Russian citizens who are long-term residents of Estonia or to individuals traveling to Estonia to visit family.
+The rules also exempt workers involved in transporting goods and passengers.
+They also exempt people in certain humanitarian cases.
+The Estonian Police and Border Guard website has more information.

-Finland: Russian citizens require a visa to enter Finland.
-Starting September 2022, Finland will reduce significantly the acceptance of Russian tourist visas.
-Priority is given to those applying for a visa due to family reasons, work or study.
-In extreme circumstances the Finnish Border Patrol will consider parole entry if the person is transiting Finland or has other extraordinary circumstances.
+Finland: Russian citizens need a visa to enter Finland.
+Finland has greatly reduced the acceptance of tourist visas for Russians.
+Priority is given to those applying for a visa due to family reasons, work, or study.
+The Finnish Border Patrol will consider parole entry if the person is transiting Finland or has other extraordinary circumstances..

 Lithuania: Russian citizens need a visa to enter Lithuania.
-Lithuania has suspended issuing most visas to Russian nationals in light of Russia’s war against Ukraine.
-As of September 19, the Lithuanian government joined Estonia, Latvia, and Poland in restricting the entrance of Russian citizens with short-term Schengen visas who seek to enter for tourism, sports, or culture.
+Lithuania is no longer issuing visas to Russian citizens.
+Lithuania does not allow Russian citizens with short-term Schengen visas to enter Lithuania for tourism, sports, or culture.
 Exceptions apply for family members of EU nationals, seafarers, people transiting Kaliningrad, and in other humanitarian situations.

 SPECIFIC INFORMATION ON ENTERING NEIGHBORING COUNTRIES FROM RUSSIA: